Cabo Pulmo National Park: The Complete Guide to Baja's Best Reef

 Is Cabo Pulmo Worth the Drive?

 Yes, assuming you are making the trip specifically to be in the water.
 If you are going as a sightseeing drive to look at a fishing village, the distance does not justify itself.
-If you are snorkeling or diving, Cabo Pulmo is the best site in Baja California Sur and probably in all of Mexico's Pacific coast.
+If you are snorkeling or diving, Cabo Pulmo is the best site in Baja California Sur — probably in all of Mexico's Pacific coast.
 The fish density and variety are not matched by anything closer to Cabo San Lucas.
 Go once, go in the water, and you will understand why the local community fought to protect it.

 Cabo Pulmo vs Chileno Bay vs Santa María